derushio/ItnavCoronaSDKBootcamp/breakoutSample/createBall.md

 ---

-## Let's make a function to initialize the ball position.
+## Make a function to initialize the ball position.

 Once you have added to the physical engine, declare the function ' resetBallPos ' to restore the position of the ball to its initial position.

-A ' function ' is a system that allows you to save a cohesive program with a name.
+A ' function ' is a system that allows you to name and save programs as a bundle.
 This may be stored as a variable.
-You can declare the ' resetBallPos ' function in the following code: You can use ' resetBallPos () ' when using.
+You can declare the ' resetBallPos ' function with the following code.
+Write ' resetBallPos() ' when using.

 ```lua
 function resetBallPos()